bup/bup/README.md

    In addition to the default CentOS repositories, you may need to add RPMForge (for fuse-python) and EPEL (for pyxattr and pylibacl).

+   On Cygwin, install python, make, rsync, and gcc4.

  - Build the python module and symlinks:

         make